issavejdani/sa-clone-project/README.md

 >Only Team Admins can clone projects.

 > ### Project name
->The new project has an editable default name inside the popup window.
+>The new project has an editable default name.
 >- The default name format is **\<Original project name\> (1)**.
 > - If **\<Original project
 name\> (1)** already exists, the new project name changes to **\<Original project name\> (1) (1)**.